Last reviewed 27 Dec 2024

 Special rules are provided for tax groups and taxpayers who apply the prepayment corporate tax system.

-Additional tax on credit institutions: From 1 January 2024, credit institutions (Romanian companies and branches of foreign companies) will be subject to a 2% turnover tax in addition to the corporate tax.
-Starting with 2026, the additional tax rate will be 1%.This tax will be a non-deductible expense for corporate tax purposes.
+Additional tax on credit institutions: Credit institutions (Romanian companies and branches of foreign companies) will be subject to a 4% (so-called) turnover tax in addition to the corporate tax.
+This tax will be a non-deductible expense for corporate tax purposes.

-Starting January 2025, microenterprise tax applies for Romanian companies which fulfil the following conditions:
+Microenterprise tax applies for Romanian companies which fulfil the following conditions:

 The microenterprise tax regime is optional; once a microenterprise switches to the corporate income tax regime, this latter regime will permanently apply.